1936 Marquette Golden Avalanche football team: Michigan State

 On homecoming at Marquette, the Golden Avalanche defeated the previously unbeaten Michigan State Spartans 13–7.
-After a scoreless first quarter, Marquette scored first after Ray Buivid threw a 40-yard touchdown pass to Arthur Guepe to give the Golden Avalanche a 6–0 halftime lead.
+After a scoreless first quarter, Marquette scored first after Ray Buivid threw a 40-yard touchdown pass to Art Guepe to give the Golden Avalanche a 6–0 halftime lead.
 In the third quarter, the Spartans took a 7–6 lead after John Pingel threw a seven-yard touchdown strike to Ernest Bremer.
 Trailing for the first time all season, Marquette secured the 13–7 victory with a fourth-quarter touchdown.
 The score came on a Ray Buivid touchdown pass to Herbert Anderson.